peanutpi/es-query-demo/README.md

 {"age": 21,"name": "Z)bham .2"}
 ```

-- GET `/users/search?freeText=so` to search in the existing documents on elasticsearch.
+- GET `/users/search?q=so` to search in the existing documents on elasticsearch.
+- Here query param `q` is optional. by default it'll return everything.
+- This also have query param for pagination, `size` & `page`.
+By default the value for `page` is `0`
 - Default it'll sort on the user's name field.

 ### Config